 Excerpted from BIFF: A Discussion on HCPs

-by Bill Eddy Lack of Self-Awareness
+Lack of Self-Awareness

 The hardest thing to “get” about HCPs is that they lack an awareness of how they contribute to their own problems.
 They honestly view other people as causing the way they feel and the way they act.
 “She makes me feel this way.”
 “He made me do it.”
 They think they have to react the way they do, in order to protect themselves or to connect with people without feeling extremely vulnerable psychologically.
 They may be aware that other people react negatively to them, but they think that it’s everyone else’s fault.